wjcjenny/wjcjenny.github.io/README.md

 # wjcjenny.github.io
-As a news nerdy based in NYC currently, here is my website remarked on Aug 2016: [wjcjenny.github.io](http://wjcjenny.github.io).
+As a news nerdy based in NYC currently, feel free to check mt portfolio at [jiachuanwu.com](jiachuanwu.com).

-I also have one with my previously work here: [jiachuanwu.com](http://www.jiachuanwu.com).